 How can I register?

-Registration is NOW OPEN!
+Registration is available on our website once available.
 Space will be limited.
 Consider bringing a group from your school/district!
-Register online now or download our brochure to register by mail.

 I have more questions.
 Who can I contact?